Sharapova, Halep set for guts and guile battle

 Even though Romania's Simona Halep is the higher seed, at four, Maria Sharapova is the household name, the face on the billboards and is playing in her third successive French Open final.

-Halep has not dropped a set on the way to challenging for the Suzanne Lenglen Cup, and the 1,650,000 euro (1.33 million pound)cheque, having never gone further than the quarter-finals of a grand slam before.
+Halep has not dropped a set on the way to challenging for the Suzanne Lenglen Cup, and the 1,650,000 euro ($2.25 million) check, having never gone further than the quarter-finals of a grand slam before.

 "I have nothing to lose.
 I will keep this in my mind always.
 I will try to hit very relaxed," the 22-year-old told reporters after beating Germany's Andrea Petkovic in the semis.